timescale/docs/promscale/query-data/query-metrics.md

 |2021-01-28 02:01:38.032+00  |  3.05e-05 | {"job": "node-exporter", "__name__": "go_gc_duration_seconds", "instance": "node_exporter:9100", "quantile": "0"}|
 ```

+## Query examples

+SQL provides powerful capabilities to analyze metric data in many different ways.
+This sections provides a number of different examples to illustrate how you can
+use SQL to do more sophisticated analysis on your metric data.

-## Query the number of data points in a series
+### Query the number of data points in a series
 Each row in a metric's view has a `series_id` that uniquely identifies the
 measurement's label set.
 This allows you to aggregate by series more
 efficiently.
 You can retrieve the labels array from a `series_id` using the